BlogCarbon Border Adjustment Mechanism (CBAM), Carbon Pricing

 Notices with force of law

 Alongside the SIs, HMRC has published draft notices with force of law.
-These will sit next to the regulations and provide granular instructions; for example, technical definitions, data fields, formats and evidential requirements that importers must follow when registering, filing a return, or claiming Carbon Price Relief.
+These will sit next to the regulations and offer more practical instructions for implementation.

-In practice, these notices will describe what importing companies need to submit and how, and what will constitute acceptable evidence.
+The notices on administrative requirements describe what importing companies need to submit and how, and what will constitute acceptable evidence.
 They are essential reading for building the internal processes and data flows for 2027.

 How to get prepared for 2027

-These secondary legislations set the practical CBAM foundation: who registers, what returns must contain, how CBAM rates and CPR are determined, and how the first‑year timetable will work.
+These secondary legislations set the practical CBAM foundation: who registers, what returns must contain, how CBAM rates and CPR are determined, how emissions are calculated and verified, and how the first‑year timetable will work.

 To get ready for 2027, UK companies should take key steps:

-• Map scope & triggers: Match your imports to the specified CBAM goods and assess when the £50,000 rolling threshold will trigger registration.
+• Map scope & triggers: Track purchases and imports based on the covered commodity codes and assess when the £50,000 (rolling) threshold will trigger registration.

 • Design quarterly compliance: Set up processes and schedules for quarterly returns and align cut‑offs with the transitional timing.

-• Build data & controls: Configure systems to capture return content, weight, and required records.
+• Build data & controls: Configure systems to capture return content, weight, embodied emissions and required records.

 Sources and further information: